 What is the best time to run a whole house fan?

-As mentioned above whole house fans can be run whenever the outside temperature is lower than that is inside.
-Usually evenings, nights and early mornings are most suitable times to run a whole house fan but this depends on the location you live.
+As mentioned above, whole house fans can be run whenever the outside temperature is lower than that is inside.
+So what are the best times to run them?

 How to run a whole house fan in a two-story house?

-The steps are exactly the same however in this case you need to open a window on the top floor as well.
-The air will also come through the windows on the ground floor blowing through the stairs into the first floor and into the attic.
+The steps are exactly the same however in this case, you need to open a window on the top floor as well.
+The air will also come through the windows on the ground floor, blowing through the stairs into the first floor and into the attic.
 You can limit this circulation by opening more windows on the first floor.
 Also in a two-story house, the ground floor will remain relatively cooler, it is the upper floor that usually needs cooling.
 In most cases, the whole house fans will be installed above the stairs.
-Therefore, proper cooling of the first floor is possible only if windows on that floor are open.
+Therefore, proper cooling of the first floor is possible only if the windows on that floor are open.